CDCgov/data-exchange-messages/reports/README.md

 [1] It has been suggested we rename `upload_id` to `transport_id`, ostensibly to cover the case where the upload API is bypassed and files come in through a FHIR subscription or some other means.
 Although, `transport_id` is a more generic term, I'm hesitant to rename it as `upload_id` is pretty ubiquitous in its use through the system.

-[2] Assumption is that `user_id` will be provided by the Upload API and recorded in the blob file properties.
+[2] The `user_id` field will originate from the Upload API and recorded in the blob file properties.

-[3] May be null if not applicable.
+[3] The `message_metadata` may be null if not applicable.
 If provided the definition is as follows:

 | Field           | Description                           | Type    | Format | Required |
 |-----------------|---------------------------------------|---------|--------|----------|